 "You might not want to give your toddler the conventional kind of advent calendar with the daily chocolate fix.
 One of the handy alternatives is creating a homemade one – it could be easier than you think."

 Cut out a selection of bright and colourful festive pictures from Christmas cards and write the numbers on the back.
-This is a great way to upcycle last year’s.
 Use paperclips or clothes pegs to attach them (numbers facing forward) to a piece of string or wool.

 Hang your strung advent calendar on a wall making sure it’s well out of reach.
 Et voila.
 Your little one will delight in helping you reveal a new picture each day.